Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 * The simple 4 steps of how to use an online pharmacy are shown in the carousel on the home page.

-* Shown in a simple way, giving the user the chance to interact with the site.
+* This is displayed in a simple way, giving the user the chance to interact with the site.

 * Each step is summarised in a caption for the image, and if the patient wants more info, all they have to do is hover over the image to get a more detailed description.
+This is explained to the user just above the carousel.

 #### Aim